Understanding Outdoor Air Temperature Measurements

 - Confirm that the outside air dampers are open and that there is outside air intake in the duct (if installing the logger directly in an AHU).

-- Place the logger in the outside air duct or outdoors and away from direct sunlight.
+- Place the logger in the outside air duct or outdoors, staying away from direct sunlight.

 - Confirm that the logger is recording, and that the sensor is accurately identifying the outside air temperature.
-If the logger has a screen check the temperature value on the logger screen.
-If the logger does not have a screen then use the software to connect to the logger and check the temperature it detects
+If the logger has a screen, check the temperature value displayed there.
+If the logger does not have a screen, use the software to connect to the logger and check the temperature it detects.

 3. Verify Data is Being Collected